Identify two steps of the user flow that you want to analyze.

 - Add other filters to reveal further insights about the drop-off.
 For example, device used, country, rage clicks, a custom Event or User Attributes, etc.

-You can also apply this same filtering pattern in Heatmaps or on your Dashboard to view an aggregated view of drop-off data.
+You can also apply this same filtering pattern in Heatmaps or Dashboards to view an aggregated view of drop-off data.
 Saving the filter set as a Segment will enable you to revisit it again in the future more quickly.

 Check Feedback or Survey responses to learn the reasons behind the drop-offs